 After reading Leigh Bardugo’s Wonder Woman I wasn’t super excited for this, not like I usually am for SJM’s books.
 Especially given that most of my energy was given to the excitement over the final Thorne of Glass book, which only got an honourable mention this year.
 Catwoman reminded me just how much fun SJM books can be, and how much fun DC can be.
 I am a comic lover, and Gotham City is my home, so it was such a relief to fall in love with it all over again, though this different voice.
 It wasn’t perfect, and that comes with the fact that it is YA, which does, at some points, hinder it, but I haven’t been able to stop thinking about it.

 December: Blowing the Bloody Doors Off and Other Lessons in Life

-On a whim I picked up the audiobook for this, and the only reason as that I have a soft spot for Michael Caine.
-Caine has undoubtably had a very interesting life, and while he does share many an anecdote, this is not an autobiography.
-Instead, it’s spilt into chapters that each deal with a particular skill, or technique, useful if you wish to become and actor.
-I’m an introvert, and have no intention, or desire, to pursue acting in any form, however this book really impressed me in it’s versatility, and transferability of the themes and topics.
+On a whim, I picked up the audiobook for this, and the only reason as that I have a soft spot for Michael Caine.
+Caine has undoubtedly had a very interesting life, and while he does share many an anecdote, this is not an autobiography.
+Instead, it’s split into chapters that each deal with a particular skill, or technique, useful if you wish to become an actor.
+I’m an introvert and have no intention, or desire, to pursue acting in any form, however, this book really impressed me in its versatility and transferability of the themes and topics.
 Plus, I love listening to Michael Caine’s voice.